 The Government of Canada will also review Canada’s Employment Equity Act to bring the legislation in line with current realities and to help further advance equity, diversity and inclusion.
 Removing barriers to employment helps to build a country where every Canadian has a fair and equal chance to reach their full potential.

 IN WHAT WAY IS EPIC RELEVANT TO CANADA?

 EPIC can be relevant to Canada in a number of ways.
 The Government of Canada is looking forward to learning from best practices for implementation and monitoring in other countries as they relate to initiatives and legislative measures aimed at reducing the gender wage gap, including pay equity and pay transparency.
 Canada will also share its expertise and practices concerning gender equity initiatives with other countries.
 EPIC also represents an opportunity for networking and building relationships in areas of common interest.
-Finally, Canada is looking forward to advancing and contributing to the realisation of SDG 8, in particular target 8.5, with a view to accelerate the pace towards equal pay for work of equal value.
+Finally, Canada is looking forward to advancing and contributing to the realisation of Sustainable Development Goal 8.
+This focuses on promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, particularly with a view to accelerating the pace toward equal pay for work of equal value.